 Objective: meeting high credit standards

-The Eurosystem credit assessment framework (ECAF) defines the procedures, rules and techniques which ensure that the Eurosystem requirement of high credit standards for all eligible assets is met.
+The Eurosystem credit assessment framework (ECAF) mitigates the credit risk of collateral used in monetary policy operations, together with appropriate valuation and risk control measures.
+The ECAF defines the procedures, rules and techniques which ensure that the Eurosystem requirement of high credit standards for all eligible assets is met.

-In the assessment of the credit standard of eligible assets, the Eurosystem takes into account credit assessment information from credit assessment systems belonging to one of four sources, namely
+To assess the credit quality of eligible assets, the Eurosystem takes into account information ‒ ratings or probabilities of default ‒ from credit assessment systems belonging to one of four sources:

 |Credit assessment source||Credit assessment system / provider||Coverage|

 |ECAI||DBRS||Eligible assets / issuers / debtors / guarantors from EEA or non-EEA G10 countries|

 |FitchRatings||Eligible assets / issuers / debtors / guarantors from EEA or non-EEA G10 countries|

 |Moody’s||Eligible assets / issuers / debtors / guarantors from EEA or non-EEA G10 countries|